 Current Events for Association Health Plans

-According to a study from the Society of Actuaries, 3 to 10 percent of people with individual Obamacare plans will join an AHP if the Executive Order goes into effect.
+A study from the Society of Actuaries says that 3 to 10 percent of people with individual Obamacare plans will join an AHP as a result of the Executive Order.
 Researchers expect that between 13 to 43 percent of self-employed people will choose to join an AHP.
 Additionally, up to 60 percent of people on Obamacare’s catastrophic coverage level may move to AHPs.

 How Can I Enroll in an Association Health Plan?

-The changes that will make association health plans easier to join have not been finalized yet.
-Once the rules are in place, insurance markets will take time to get up and running.
+The changes that will make association health plans easier to join have only recently been finalized.
+Now that the rules are in place, insurance markets will take time to get up and running.